5 places to go mountain biking in and around Cairns

 The Bump Track, Port Douglas

-Experienced riders can hurtle through World Heritage rainforest on the Paluma to Hidden Valley trail.
+Experienced riders can hurtle through World Heritage rainforest on the Paluma to Hidden Valley trail (about four hours south of Cairns).
 Home to the annual Paluma Push mountain bike adventure, the trail winds through cattle country, past Paluma Dam and finishes in the historic Hidden Valley.

-Keen mountain bikers visiting the Cassowary Coast should also check out the palm-lined Musgravea Track in Djiri National Park, or tackle the exciting trail from Cochable Creek up to Tully Gorge.
+Keen mountain bikers visiting the Cassowary Coast should also check out the palm-lined 12 km Musgravea Track in Djiri National Park, or tackle the exciting trail from Cochable Creek up to Tully Gorge.

 Smithfield Mountain Bike Trail Park, Cairns

 Beginner or pro, a thrill-seeker or Sunday rider, the Smithfield Mountain Bike Trail Park has something for everyone.
-In fact, the park features 60 kilometres of trails seamlessly sculpted into its rainforest surrounds, making it the perfect home ground for the 2014 UCI World Cup series.
+The park features 60kms of trails seamlessly sculpted into its rainforest surrounds.